darkhacker707/HACK-DH7/README.md

 $ python3 YOU_CAN.pyc

-_It works on Kali Linux and Parrot_
+*It works on Kali Linux and Parrot OS